Abhinavnamballa/Abhinavnamballa/README.md

 - 👀 I’m interested in ReactJS and Web3
 - 🌱 I’m currently learning Web3
 - 💞️ I’m looking to collaborate on Smart Contracts and Web development projects
-- 📫 How to reach me @Tendalgo on Twitter
+- 📫 How to reach me @abhinamballa on Twitter

 <!---
 Abhinavnamballa/Abhinavnamballa is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.